carlmylo/docu-rpcs3/pages/english/cust-config/main.md

 **Don't forget to click "Apply" then "Save custom configuration" after adjusting settings!**
 ![A screenshot of Rock Band 3's Custom Configuration within RPCS3 with a mouse hovering over "Save custom configuration".](https://carlmylo.github.io/docu-rpcs3/images/cust/save.png "Settings: [BLUS30463] Rock Band 3")

-## Color Guide
+## Configuration

 This may seem overwhelming because of the sheer number of options, but I have color-coded the settings that require adjustment.
-Anything not colored should be left alone.
+Anything not colored **should be left on defaults**.

 | COLOR | MEANING |
 |---|---|